 At this juncture, one might attempt to maintain the generality of the HMC, taking the incompatibility of (29)/(30) with the HMC as evidence against a head-movement analysis of clitic doubling and/or cliticization.
 Crucially, however, the HMC has proven inadequate even in empirical domains that do not involve clitics.
 Verb fronting in Breton (31a-b), for example, also violates the HMC; and yet every applicable diagnostic for distinguishing head movement from (remnant) phrasal movement indicates that it is indeed head movement (see Borsley & Kathol 2000, Borsley, Rivero & Stephens 1996, Jouitteau 2005, Roberts 2004, 2010, Schafer 1994, Stephens 1982):

-- (31) a.
-Lenn=a ra Anna al levr. read.INF=PRT does Anna the book 'Anna reads the book.' - b.
-Lennet en deus Anna al levr.
-(Breton) read-PPRT has Anna the book 'Anna has read the book.'
+(31) a.
+Lenn=araAnna al levr.b.
+Lenneten deus Anna al levr.(Breton)read.INF=PRT does Anna the book.read-PPRT hasAnna the bookAnna the book.'Anna reads the book.''Anna has read the book.'